marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

  <li>Source Version Control: GIT</li>
 ```

 Now we commit the changes just like we did before.
-The more we do this, the more comfortable we will become with the comand line, especially as we go further along in this course. </br>
+The more we do this, the more comfortable we will become with the command line, especially as we go further along in this course. </br>

 ```
 git add -A